MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ### Task 3: Assign RBAC roles

-In this task, you will create an Azure Active Directory user, assign the RBAC role you created in the previous task to that user, and verify that the user can perform the task specified in the RBAC role definition.
+In this task, you will create a Microsoft Entra ID user, assign the RBAC role you created in the previous task to that user, and verify that the user can perform the task specified in the RBAC role definition.

-1. In the Azure portal, search for and select **Azure Active Directory**, on the Azure Active Directory blade, click **Users**, and then click **+ New user**.
+1. In the Azure portal, search for and select **Microsoft Entra ID**, click on **Users** under the **Manage** section of the left navigation pane, and then click **+ New user**.

    ![image](../media/lab2-6.2.png)